hacs/documentation/documentation/faq/custom_repositories.md

 :::tip
-The "Custom repositories" option might be hidden while background tasks is running to stop the user to break their installation.
+The "Custom repositories" option might be hidden while background tasks is running to stop the user to break their instance.
 Wait a while or/and check HACS status.
 :::